- Temporary bus service changes during the pandemic.

 Surrey bus operators are following the guidance issued by the government.
 Before travelling please take a moment to read the government advice for passengers: Coronavirus (COVID-19): safer travel guidance for passengers

 Safer travel for passengers information sheet from Gov.uk.

-Please note: From 15 June it is mandatory to wear a face covering or mask when using public transport, unless in an exempt category.
+Please note: From 15 June 2020 it has been mandatory to wear a face covering or mask when using public transport, unless in an exempt category.

-The reduced services align with government travel advice that you should not use public transport except for essential journeys.
+Current government travel advice is that you should not use public transport except for essential journeys.
 A very significant reduction in passenger journeys and fare income for bus operators mean that an appropriate balance has been necessary between safeguarding services that are important for key worker travel or essential shopping, the availability of drivers and what is sustainable for bus companies, to ensure they survive on much-reduced income so as to be ready for when life returns to normal.

-Bus service levels may be reviewed as and when government travel advice alters, or to take into account of any local lockdowns that may be put in place.
+Bus service levels may be reviewed as and when government travel advice on 'Tiers' alters, or to take account of any local lockdowns that may be put in place.

 Concessionary travel for older and disabled people

 To assist the elderly and disabled who may be travelling by bus for an essential journey we have asked bus operators in Surrey to allow free travel for holders of disabled/older persons concessionary bus passes before 9.30am.